 How does this research apply to people who already have mild cognitive impairment?

 While this research focused on prevention, cognitive stimulation can still benefit individuals with mild cognitive impairment.
-However, people with existing cognitive concerns should work with healthcare providers to design appropriate mental exercises and should not rely solely on cognitive activity to address their condition.
+People with existing cognitive concerns should work with healthcare providers to design appropriate mental exercises and should not rely solely on cognitive activity to address their condition.
 Professional cognitive rehabilitation may be more appropriate than general mental stimulation.

 The key insight from this research is that not all sitting is created equal.
-Make your seated time count by choosing activities that challenge your mind, engage your creativity, and build the cognitive reserve that will serve you well throughout your life.
+Make your seated time count by choosing activities that challenge your mind, engage your creativity, and build cognitive reserve that will serve you well throughout your life.

-As an Amazon Associate, we earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.